nymea/nymea-docs/src/pages/documentation/users/installation/core.md

 If the nymea Raspberry Pi image is not used, nymea:core can also be installed on an existing Raspberry Pi running Raspbian.

-To enable the repository, create a file named `/etc/apt/sources.list.d/nymea.list` using following command:
+To enable the repository, create a file named `/etc/apt/sources.list.d/nymea.list` using the following command:

 ```bash
 echo "deb http://repository.nymea.io $(lsb_release -s -c) rpi" | sudo tee /etc/apt/sources.list.d/nymea.list